Floorp-Projects/Floorp/browser/components/urlbar/docs/experiments.rst

    from "Draft" to "Ready for Sign-Off," which allows QA and other teams to sign off on their portions of the experiment.

-10. Engineering asks the Experimenter team to sign the extension "for testing" (or "for QA").
-Michael (mythmon) is a good contact.
+10. Engineering requests the extension be signed "for testing" (or "for QA").
+Michael (mythmon) from the Experiments team and Rehan (rdalal) from Services Engineering are good contacts.
 Build the extension zip file using web-ext as discussed in Workflow_.
-Attach it to a bug (a metabug for implementing the extension, for example), needinfo Michael, and ask him to sign it.
+Attach it to a bug (a metabug for implementing the extension, for example), needinfo Michael or Rehan, and ask him to sign it.
 He'll attach the signed version to the bug.
+If neither Michael nor Rehan is available, try asking in the #ask-experimenter Slack channel.

 11. Engineering sends QA the link to the signed extension and works with them to resolve bugs they find.